Lisaalbertelli/lisaalbertelli.github.io/_pages/about.md

 My academic background bridges the humanities and computing.
 Before starting my PhD, I completed an MSc in Linguistic Computing at [Università Cattolica del Sacro Cuore](https://www.unicatt.it/) and a BSc in Humanities at [Università degli Studi di Milano](https://www.unimi.it/it).

-My research interests lie at the intersection of **natural language processing, computational linguistics, and computational social science**.
+My research interests lie at the intersection of **NLP** (Natural Language Processing), **Computational Linguistics**, and **Computational Social Science**.

-Through my PhD project, **POLEUROPE**, I use natural language processing and text analysis to study how narratives and mental models shape public attitudes toward European political integration.
-I am interested in how these narratives and mental models vary across countries, evolve over time, and influence citizens’ beliefs.
+My PhD research is part of **POLEUROPE**, a project exploring the role of narratives and mental models in shaping citizens’ beliefs about European political integration.
+I use natural language processing and text analysis to investigate how these perspectives differ across countries and change over time.

 You can reach me at [lisa.albertelli@phd.unibocconi.it](mailto:lisa.albertelli@phd.unibocconi.it).